BMWGroupTechnologyOfficeUSA/dli-coding-challenge/ar-experience/README.md

 * Persist assets so they can be reloaded later
 * Be able to create assets in the world of the same size as the real life box
 * Provide a counter stating how much of the trunk is still free
-* Auto fit boxes in the trunk
+* Create a functionality that auto fit all the boxes in the trunk (in case you are using virtual boxes).
+Finding a way to use the minimum space possible.
 * A simple way to solve occlusion problems

 ## Guidelines for Submission